 This page contains information for both Faculty Mentors and Student RAs, on how to 1) complete your URAP award paperwork, 2) get signed up to payroll and Kronos, and 3) use Kronos to track hours.
 This information will also be provided to you in the award letter, which you will sign prior to accepting the award.
 If you are unsure about any of the steps below, contact the URAP Coordinator Megan Wood.

 How are students paid and what is Kronos?

-Students with a RA-ship through URAP are biweekly employees paid through the university-wide payroll system.
+Students with a URAP RA-ship are biweekly employees paid through the university-wide payroll.
 They keep a log of their hours worked using Kronos, the university’s timecard system.
-Faculty Mentors must assign someone to be their RA’s 'Kronos Supervisor' – this is the person who will be signing off the student’s hours each week.
-In most cases this will be the Faculty Mentor, but it can also be an administrator the Faculty designates to check the student’s hours.
-Grad students cannot be Kronos supervisors.
+Faculty Mentors must assign someone to be their RA’s “Kronos Supervisor” – this is the person who will be signing off the student’s hours each week.
+In most cases this will be the Faculty Researcher, but it can also be an administrator the Faculty designates to check the student’s hours.
+Grad students cannot be the Kronos supervisor.